lkrych/samefrequency/README.md

 Streaming from the SHOUTcast API is somewhat of a headache.
 The main reason being that the primary identifying id for each station changes every day.
 This means that it is difficult to maintain information about the state of a chatroom for more than 24 hours.
 One design decision that I had to make was to initiate a recurring job on my server every day to re-initialize chatroom objects and message objects in the Postgres database.

-Another reason that streaming is a pain is that the streams are served through the API in different formats.
+Another reason that streaming was difficult is that the streams are served through the API in different formats.
 This means that I need to parse the streams by type in my StationsController.
-I used regex and built in URI parser to solve this problem.
+I used regex and built in URI parser to serve the correct stream format.

 ```
   def stream